Tiiita/gopro-controller/README.md

-# gopro-controller
+# goprosh

-A project written in rust to connect and control gorpos via the terminal (such a cool way).
+A command line app written in Rust to connect and control gopros via the terminal (like a real hackerman).